tork-a/cis_camera/doc/QuickStart_Prototype-Aug2019.md

 ### Dynamic Reconfigure

 After you launched `pointcloud.launch reconfigure:=false` or `tof.launch`,
-you can reconfigure Depth/IR configurations dynamically with `rqt_reconfigure`.
+you can also reconfigure Depth/IR configurations dynamically with launching `rqt_reconfigure`.

 ```
 $ source ~/camera_ws/devel/setup.bash